MeItsLars/DDGKitPvp/README.md

 # DDGKitPvp
 In this project, I used English as only language.
-For new projects, I can adapt to Dutch easily, if necessary.
+If necessary, I can also write plugins/documentation in Dutch.

 I can also adapt (parts of) my coding style to the requirements of the DDG team.